brunosouza-justauto/eng/memory-bank/progress.md

 - Enhanced PWA support with custom SVG icons and installation handlers
 - Created Vercel serverless functions for API proxies
 - Configured vercel.json for optimal deployment settings
+- Implemented a robust coach notification system for enhanced athlete monitoring
+- Added notification triggers for workout completions, new athlete assignments, and step goal achievements
+- Developed specialized step goal notification functionality that integrates with step_entries and step_goals tables
+- Created intelligent notifications that adapt to personalized step goals from the database

 ## In Progress
 - Comprehensive testing of all fitness device integrations